jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-**Edge**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements. with only a very small impact on accuracy.
+**Edge**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements with only a very small impact on accuracy.
-This new feauture can  be activated with the ```-F``` switch (use it when running a RTL-SDR at 1536K).
+This new feauture can  be activated with the ```-F``` switch (ideally use it when running a RTL-SDR at 1536K).
-I implemented a trick to speed up fixed point downsampling significantly and phase determination has been sped up by switching to exponential moving averages.
+I implemented a trick to speed up fixed point downsampling significantly and phase determination has been imroved up by switching to exponential moving averages.
 To give an idea of the performance improvement on a Raspberry PI (700 MHz), I used the following command to decode from a file on the aforementioned Raspberry Pi:
 ```
 AIS-catcher -r posterholt.raw -s 1536000 -b -q -v